 Scar Tissue Around Implant Has Thickened and Feels Uncomfortable

-Whenever a foreign material is introduced to the body, it responds by forming scar tissue around it.
+Whenever a foreign material is introduced to the body, our body responds by forming scar tissue around it.
 Breast implants are no different, and this is completely natural.
 However, in some cases this scar tissue can thicken and/or contract, making the implant feel too firm and uncomfortable.
 The technical term for this is capsular contracture.
 If your implant begins to hurt or feel uncomfortable, capsular contracture might be the reason.
 You should see your surgeon to be evaluated.

 Other Reasons for Breast Implant Revision Surgery

 Even if none of the above is an issue, you might not be happy with your breast implants.
 They might be asymmetric or deformed because the original implant surgery wasn’t done correctly, or extreme weight loss, pregnancy, or lactation might have changed your body to where your breasts don’t look right for it anymore.
 In this case, you should also consult with a plastic surgeon to go through your options.